 You can find a lot of great restaurants serving decent sized meals from 5 to 10 euros.
 A nice coffee with milk can be easily found for under 2 euros.

-The public transport in Lisbon is quite good, however, I strongly recommend staying somewhere with easy access to the metro network.
+The public transport in the Portuguese capital is quite good, however, I strongly recommend staying somewhere with easy access to the metro network.
 Prices are reasonable, and the metro is certainly the easiest way to travel inside Lisbon.

 Even if Lisbon is becoming more and more popular among tourists, it still has accommodation for all budgets.
 Prices are mostly lower than most summer destinations in the EU, including Spain, Italy or Cyprus.